minodisk/coffee-refactor/README.md

 ![capture_reference](https://cloud.githubusercontent.com/assets/514164/2929355/b4fe6d30-d788-11e3-88c3-e65c0046d3fc.gif)

-You can toggle whether to enable or not in the setting view.
+You can toggle whether to enable the function or not in the setting view.

 1. Open setting with `Atom > Preferences`.
 2. Input 'coffee refactor' to `Filter package` and select 'Coffee Refactor' package.